Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Dispersion relation, growth rate, and breakdown of the short-wavelength approximation

 Let us now restrict attention to the linear limit when $\epsilon \to 0$.
 To lowest order, \eq{eq:Tnonlin} is decoupled from \eq{eq:psiNONLIN}, so we shall just consider the dynamics of \eq{eq:psiNONLIN} with prescribed stationary temperature and density profiles (the back-reaction of the instability on the temperature profile will be considered in \Sec{sec:quasilinear}).
 Moreover, \eq{eq:psiNONLIN} maintains the same form when $\epsilon \to 0$, but the constituent functions \eq{eq:dispFUNCnonlin} become simply

 where $\Hall = \cycloF \collT$.
 In this limit, the physical interpretation of these quantities becomes clearer: $\groupDISP$ represents the familiar group-velocity dispersion for whistler waves but modified by friction-induced Hall effect~\citep{Davies21}, $\resist$ governs the resistive diffusion of magnetic-field perturbations, $\growthV$ is the cross-gradient Nernst advection velocity, and $\nerstV$ is the standard Nernst advection velocity.
+In particular, the presence of $\groupDISP$ explains our choice to call this instability the `collisional whistler instability'; in the absence of friction terms (\ie with all $\alpha$ and $\beta$ coefficients set to zero), the dispersion relation \eq{eq:Dham}, which we shall derive shortly, would be identical to the standard whistler dispersion relation in the electron-MHD limit [see, for example, \citet{Komarov18}].

 For illustration purposes, Figs.~\ref{fig:group} -- \ref{fig:nernst} show how $\groupDISP$, $\resist$, $\growthV$, and $\nerstV$ vary in space for a linear temperature profile

 and for a Gaussian temperature profile